sethdandridge/itsavailable/README.md

 - The domain availability logic can be tricked if the words "No match" are anywhere in the WHOIS record
 - Wikipedia hashtags are sourced from the most-visited articles which contain a link to article being tweeted and are not always relevant
 - No logic for handling Twitter streaming API failures
-- God forbid another reply bot ever sends an @ mention and causes an infinite loop
+- God forbid another reply bot @ mentions this causing an infinite loop